Developing IoT Software Solution Using Raspberry Pi: What It Takes

 A typical Class 4 8GB micro-SD card suffices for most purposes, but if you have the opportunity to connect it to an external hard disk for extra storage, then grab that option with both hands.

 Once you have installed the Raspbian OS, you can proceed to log in.
-While the default password is raspberry, the username is pi.
+While the default password is Raspberry, the username is pi.
 Please change it to something else after the initial login.

-IoT and the maker culture
+IoT and the Maker Culture

 The maker culture is rightfully a contemporary subculture, a technology-based extension of DIY culture intersecting with the hacker culture's hardware-oriented parts.
 It is a part of both new devices and existing ones.